 An Evening on the Malecon

-A popular gathering place by the ocean, there is always something happening here, including concerts, festivals and community events.
+A popular gathering place by the ocean, there is always something happening here, including concerts, festivals and community events, as well as restaurants and shopping.

 Presentations at CEDO